abbasnaqdi/nekoray-macos/readme.md

 ### Donation

-Unfortunately, my MacBook is lost and I can no longer make new compatible versions, buying a new MacBook in my country requires months of savings.
+Unfortunately, my MacBook is lost, and I can no longer make new compatible versions.

 Donations would empower rapid deployment of this software for macOS users.